Quick and easy apple tart recipe to impress your guests. Delicious oat crust topped with sliced fresh apples and naturally sweetened.

 - 2 1/4 cups old fashioned rolled oats

 - 1 egg yolk

-- 3/4 cup maple flakes (if you can't find any, the best alternative is coconut sugar, the tart won't be as pretty though because coconut sugar is very dark and covers the apples completely)
+- 3/4 cup maple flakes if you can't find any, the best alternative is coconut sugar or brown sugar

 - Preheat oven to 400 F (200 C).

-- Process oats and sea salt in a food processor or high-speed blender until it reaches a grainy flour like consistency.
+- Process oats and sea salt in a food processor until it reaches a coarse flour like consistency.
 Similar to coarse salt at the very least.

 - Add cubed cold butter to processor and while processing add egg yolk, maple syrup and ice water.

-- Slice apples thinly (1/4" max) and arrange in a circle until all the bottom is covered.
+- In the meantime, (peel), core, and slice the apples thinly (1/4" max) and arrange in a circle on the oat crust until all the bottom is covered.

-- Let cool completely before removing the from the tart pan or the sides will break.
+- Let cool completely before removing the from the tart pan or the sides of the crust will break.